amir98mm/Multithreaded-Producer-Consumer-/README.md

 ## How to Run
 To run the program, simply compile the source code using a C++ compiler (such as g++ or clang++) and execute the resulting binary.
 Upon running the program, the user will be prompted to enter the number of producers, number of consumers, and queue size.

+Alternatively, you can run the program by executing the 'MultiThread.exe' file located in the folder.

 To stop the program, you can either press the Enter key or use the Ctrl+C signal handler.
 The program will stop once all the threads have finished their execution.

 ## Examples